 (3) Represents management fees paid to Riverstone for services performed during 2011.
-As we expect these fees will not be paid by us after December 31, 2011, we believe it is useful to investors to view our results excluding these fees.
+As these fees have not been paid by us after December 31, 2011 and will not be paid by us following this offering, we believe it is useful to investors to view our results excluding these fees.

 (4) During the year ended December 31, 2011, we incurred \$0.3 million of restructuring charges for severance and retention benefits related to the termination of certain administrative employees.
 These charges are reflected as restructuring charges in our consolidated statement of operations.
-We expect to pay these restructuring charges in 2012.
+We paid approximately \$0.1 million of these restructuring charges in the three months ended March 31, 2012 and we expect to pay the remaining \$0.2 million in the three month period ending June 30, 2012.
 We believe that it is useful to investors to view our results excluding this non-core expense.